-In connection with the employment agreement for each of Messrs.
-Mathis, Ellsworth and Lyons effective July 1, 2014, the Compensation Committee granted each such executive three-year performance and service-based restricted stock units.
+In connection with the employment agreements for Messrs.
+Mathis, Ellsworth and Lyons effective July 1, 2014, the Compensation Committee granted each executive three-year performance and service-based restricted stock units.
 The award for each grantee is split into three one-year performance periods, matching up with the Company's fiscal year.
 Vesting of the awards for each executive is subject to attainment of operating income goals, continued service and other terms and conditions established by the Compensation Committee (including discretion of the Compensation Committee as to the extent, if any, to which the award is earned).
+The Compensation Committee established non-GAAP operating income as the performance metric for these awards, with target levels set in line with the MIP OI Target.
 Mr. Mathis' grant is valued at \$300,000 (\$100,000 per year).
 Mr. Ellsworth's grant is valued at \$150,000 (\$50,000 per year).
 Mr. Lyons' grant is valued at \$75,000 (\$25,000 per year).
 No stock units will vest, if at all, until June 30, 2017 and, in addition to the requirement that the performance goals be met, the grantee must have been employed by the Company from the grant date until that date in order to receive the shares underlying the awards.